 What is The Healing Place?
 Page 3

 How the program works Page 4

 How to enter the program Page 5

-Fee-based services policy Page 6

 Medications Page 6

 Phases of the program .
 Page 7

-Program rules Page 11
+Program rules Page 12

 Family Support Page 13

 It's A New Day